 The stakeholder analysis is a crucial first step to ensure the engagement of an inclusive and diverse range of stakeholders.
 The aim of such analysis is to identify the local stakeholders of each INTERLACE city in relation to the city challenges.
 The method provides a structured approach to identify different types of stakeholders.
-Furthermore, it aims to provide a preliminary understanding of the interest of the identified stakeholders and the possible impact they could experience in relation to the city challenges and the restoration activities, as well as what the expected benefits are when engaging the stakeholders in the local INTERLACE activities.
+Furthermore, it aims to provide a preliminary understanding of the interest of the identified stakeholders and the possible impact they could experience in relation to the city challenges, as well as what the expected benefits are when engaging the stakeholders in the local INTERLACE activities.

-The results of the stakeholder analysis are used to select and invite stakeholders to participate in the local CNA"s and other local INTERLACE activities.
+The results of the stakeholder analysis are used to select and invite stakeholders to participate in the local CNA's and other local INTERLACE activities.
 Furthermore, identified stakeholders will be invited to the ITF for the co-production of INTERLACE products.

 The output of the stakeholder analysis will be collected into a living stakeholder database for each city.
 This allows for new stakeholders to be identified as the project progresses.
 The living stakeholder database can be updated as new insights are gained or developments occur.
 For example, stakeholders can be added, removed or the preliminary understanding of stakeholders can be updated after interacting with them.
-Thus, it is an iterative process in which the CFPs or other participants can continue to provide new input after the creation of the initial stakeholder list.
+Thus, it is an iterative process in which the CFPs or other participants can provide new input after the creation of the initial stakeholder list.

-This report presents the methodology of the stakeholder analysis with the aim to inform the EU Commission on the applied approach for the living stakeholder database.
-Furthermore, this report acts as a reference point for the knowledge brokers (responsible for conducting the stakeholder analysis) to repeat (parts of) the process to update the stakeholder database.
+This report presents the methodology of the stakeholder analysis used to create the INTERLACE living stakeholder databases.
+This report acts as a reference point for the knowledge brokers (responsible for conducting the stakeholder analysis) to apply the methodology in order to create or update their stakeholder database.
 The methodology was initially shared with the knowledge brokers in December 2020.
-The knowledge brokers applied it for the first iteration in February and March of 2021.
+The knowledge brokers applied the first iteration between February and March of 2021.

 This first application resulted in the first versions of each cities' stakeholder database.
-These databases are incorporated into the INTERLACE logbook.
+These databases are incorporated into the INTERLACE logbook (only accessible for project partners).
 The INTERLACE logbook facilitates the collection and exchange of information that is relevant on project level.
 It contains key information on each city and helps to keep track of reporting needs.

 The INTERLACE logbook ensures that the stakeholder databases are centrally stored and easily accessible for internal partners.
 It was not possible to include the databases in this report due to the size of the tables.
+Some snapshots as examples can be found in Annex 3.